stream-project/MadamsEditor/README.md

 To apply the mappings on the data an RML Mapper service is **required**.
 We use the Java library [RMLMapper](https://github.com/RMLio/rmlmapper-java) for this.

+GUI also provides an option to save the RML mappings, download and manage them.

 ## Screenshot

 ![Screenshot](./rmleditor.png)